APEGS/APEGS/README.md

-Also, I'm an Illustrator, Data a
+Also, I'm an Illustrator, Data Entry & Analyst SQL-MySQL-Excel-Tableau

 -----------------